awsdocs/aws-freertos-docs/doc_source/userguide/security-pkcs.md

 ## Asymmetric cryptosystem support<a name="pkcs-asym-crypto"></a>

-The FreeRTOS PKCS\#11 reference implementation supports 2048\-bit RSA \(signing only\) and ECDSA with the NIST P\-256 curve\.
+The FreeRTOS reference implementation uses PKCS \#11 2048\-bit RSA \(signing only\) and ECDSA with the NIST P\-256 curve\.
 The following instructions describe how to create an AWS IoT thing based on a P\-256 client certificate\.

 Make sure you are using the following \(or more recent\) versions of the AWS CLI and OpenSSL: